Turtle Candies

 Step 2: Caramel

 Melt the caramels in a microwave-safe bowl in 30-second intervals, stirring in between interval until melted.
-This took about 1 and 1/2 minutes in my microwave.
+This took about 1 and 1/2 minutes in my microwave but every microwave is different.
 Spoon about a tablespoon of the melted caramel on top of each turtle.

 You can also melt the caramel in a double boiler.